This document describes the default Frosmo Platform configuration and data tracking for a website visitor who enters a site as a new visitor.

 Default data tracking

-The Frosmo Platform automatically collects the following data for a visitor:
+The Frosmo Platform automatically collects the following data about a visitor:

 In addition, visit data, such as visit dates and times, IP addresses, and page referrer information, is stored in server logs.
-For more information, see Data collection and storage.
+For more information, see Data collected from websites.

 By default, the visit data is not combined with the visitor's local or global Frosmo ID.
 This means that you cannot identify a specific visitor based on the visit data.